Lailaismyname/Lailaismyname/README.md

 - 👋 Hi, I’m: Laila
 - 👀 I’m interested in: learning.
-- 🌱 I’m currently learning to: web development
+- 🌱 I’m currently learning to: programming
-- 💞️ I’m looking to collaborate on: Front end development.
+- 💞️ I’m looking to collaborate on: anything
 - 📫 How to reach me: think of me and i will know.

 <!---